 Please tell us how you like the shoot, if there are changes you could suggest or if you have practical and/or reasonable alternatives.
 The latter two rounds are period in type of shoot although not in materials.

 The shoot ends April 15th, all scores due by April 22, 2015.
 Last year I had scores due that were severely delayed, and in fact never were sent in.
 This isn't fair to the archers who participate, so let me reiterate policy here - scores may be submitted by anyone, so long as the shoot was witnessed by a warranted archery marshal (or your kingdom's equivalent).
 Special arrangements for unusual circumstances may be considered on a per-case basis.
 I strongly urge that scores be submitted as soon after the shoot as feasible, and I further urge that they be submitted electronically (simply because it makes it easier to transfer data to the web page, and because names are easier to decipher).
 Written scores by groundmail are accepted gladly, but if you do, please include an email contact in case I can't read someone's signature or there are other questions.

 .
-Ongoing and Final Results will be posted quickly at:
+Ongoing and Final Results will be posted as quickly as possible at:

 The Results Page.